 Best all-inclusive dive resort

-Peter Island in the British Virgin Islands (it offers an all-inclusive as an option); Magdalena in Tobago (it offers a variety of meal plans); the fully inclusive Barceló Maya Palace in the Riviera Maya; or Iberostar hotels in Mexico, Jamaica, and the Dominican Republic.
+Peter Island in the British Virgin Islands (this resort, which offers an all-inclusive option, will be better than ever when it reopens in 2019 after a renovation necessitated by hurricane damage); Magdalena in Tobago (it offers a variety of meal plans); the fully inclusive Barceló Maya Palace in the Riviera Maya; or Iberostar hotels in Mexico, Jamaica, and the Dominican Republic.
 All have consistent dive operations, but they’re very different from one another, and choosing the one that’s best for you depends on a variety of factors.
 I can help you decide which one best suits your needs—or suggest others, some of which may not have the best dive facilities, but I can have my dive teams pick you up anywhere so you get the best of both.

 Best luxury dive resorts

 For the ultra dive experience as well as ultra luxury, check out Amanyara in Turks and Caicos and Cayo Espanto in Belize.
 They’re both to-die-for resorts, with excellent dive teams and stellar dive sites.
 Cayo Espanto, which is a stone’s throw from the second-largest reef in the world, offers all-inclusive dive packages.

 The Aqua Cat catamaran in the Bahamas does a fabulous job and has wonderful accommodations.
 Or rent your own crewed yacht with a dive master who will make sure the experience is exactly what you want it to be (see “Bragging rights,” below).